tkgwku/refrainmod/README.md

 ### Download
 from releases tab

-### What this mod is for?
+### Purpose
-This mod allows you to avoid your tools being completely broken away.
+This mod allows you to prevent your tools from broken.
-When you break some blocks, if the durability of your pickaxe/shovel/axe is very low, this mod prevents you from using the tool.
+When you break a block, if the durability of the tool(pickaxe, shovel and axe) is less than certain value, you stop using tool automatically.

 ### Install
 1. Install Minecraft-Forge
 2. put jar in `.minecraft\mods`
-3. Play